 3. Do not stop paying the bills you are responsible for.

 Who pays the bills in your marriage?
 If you always paid the mortgage, it is best that you continue to do so.
 If you always paid the car bill, continue to pay it.
-It is best to keep the status quo on all bills until you and your soon to be ex can go into court and enter a temporary order regarding who will pay which bills, or if a lump sum of temporary support should be paid.
+It is best to keep the status quo on all bills until you and your spouse can go into court and enter a temporary order regarding who will pay which bills, or if a lump sum of temporary support should be paid.
 Otherwise, if you just stop paying, you are opening yourself up to a potential emergency motion to maintain the status quo and ensure important bills and upkeep of assets remain current and do not default.

 4. Do not spend a bunch of money “revenge shopping”.

 If you are about to file for divorce, heading to Michigan Avenue or Amazon.com to do some revenge shopping will backfire.
 Illinois has a law regarding dissipation, which is the misuse of marital funds.
-If you did not buy expensive designer purses regularly during the marriage, separation from your spouse is not a good time to start.
+If you did not buy expensive designer purses regularly during the marriage, doing so after your separation from your spouse is not a good plan.
 You could be forced to reimburse your spouse for 50% of all purchases or monies spent for a non-marital purpose.
 This also includes purchases for a significant other (jewelry, vacations, etc.).

-5. Do not try to “hide” your assets.
+5. Do not try to “hide” your assets when planning to divorce.